 Alendronate is contraindicated in patients with known hypersensitivity, esophageal abnormalities, delayed esophageal emptying, or achalasia.
 Severe risk of esophageal morbidity indicates avoidance in patients who are unable to sit or stand upright for at least 30 minutes.
 Alendronate should be avoided in patients with hypocalcemia.

 Baseline levels of Cr and bone mineral density should be established before therapy begins, with follow-up testing at 6 to 12 months post-therapy.
-Calcium at baseline and continual monitoring is needed if hypocalcemia risk is concerning.
+Calcium at baseline and continual monitoring is needed if hypocalcemia risk is recurring.
 The dose should be decreased or therapy discontinued if hypocalcemia is noted during therapy.
 Magnesium and phosphorus should be monitored at regularly occurring intervals.

 It is advised that some form of a drug-holiday be offered to patients on alendronate therapy.
 The accumulation of alendronate in the kidney allows for persistent anti-fracture benefits even after cessation of therapy.
 Current recommendations suggest tailoring the drug holiday length to the individual patients.
 The average drug-holiday in low-risk patients is 3 to 5 years.
 It should be noted that alendronate is an extremely safe drug, and the benefits of continued therapy often outweigh the benefits of a drug holiday.